-The IntegraFin Group recognises that part of the strategy for its business includes the need to ensure the ongoing suitability of the members of its boards and committees and its Key Function holders within all companies within the IntegraFin Group, both individually and collectively.
-The IntegraFin Group has in place a Senior Manager Arrangements Policy which aims to:
+The IntegraFin Group recognises that part of the strategy for its business includes the need to ensure the ongoing suitability of the members of its boards and committees and its Key Function Holders (the Members) within all companies within the IntegraFin Group, both individually and collectively.
+The IntegraFin Group has in place a Suitability Policy which aims to:

-- outline the standards for the identification, selection, notification and assessment of Senior Managers within the IntegraFin Group - establish procedures for ensuring that they have the skills, knowledge and relevant experience to carry out their responsibilities in order to manage and oversee the business of the IntegraFin Group
+- outline the standards for the selection, appointment, re-appointment, assessment and succession planning of Members within the companies of the IntegraFin Group; and - establish procedures for ensuring that the Members have the skills, knowledge and relevant experience to carry out their responsibilities in order to manage and oversee the business of the companies of the IntegraFin Group

-Holders of Key Functions are Senior Managers who due to their position have considerable influence on the IntegraFin Group.
-These have been identified as individuals who have responsibility for the oversight and operation of the Internal Audit, Compliance, Risk Management, Actuarial and Outsourcing functions.
+Holders of Key Functions are Members who due to their position have considerable influence on the IntegraFin Group.
+These have been identified as individuals who have responsibility for the oversight and operation of the Internal Audit, Compliance, Risk Management, and Actuarial functions.
 A record of our Key Functions and the reasoning for their identification is maintained.
 This is reviewed at least annually or more frequently if there are any structural changes to the IntegraFin Group.

-All Senior Managers are required to observe the applicable conduct standards as prescribed by the PRA and FCA.
-Any breaches of these standards must be reported to the appropriate regulator and could result in their approval to perform a Controlled Function or Senior Insurance Manager Function (to be replaced by the Senior Managers Certification Regime ("SMCR") from 10 December 2018) being withdrawn.
+All Members are required to observe the applicable conduct standards as prescribed by the PRA and FCA.
+Any breaches of these standards must be reported to the appropriate regulator and could result in their approval to perform a Senior Management Function being withdrawn.